Surgery for kidney cancer

 During keyhole surgery, the surgeon uses a laparoscope to see and work inside the tummy (abdomen).
 A laparoscope is a thin tube with a light and camera on the end.
 It sends video images to a monitor.

 The surgeon starts by making 3 or 4 small cuts in the tummy.
-They then put the laparoscope through one of the small cuts in the skin.
-Your tummy will be inflated with gas to help the surgeon operate more easily.
+The laparoscope then goes through 1 of the small cuts in the skin.
+The tummy will be inflated with gas to help the surgeon operate more easily.

-During the operation, the surgeon puts the kidney they want to remove into a bag inside your body.
-At the end of the operation, they either make one of the cuts bigger, or they make an extra cut.
-This is so they can remove the bag with the kidney inside.
+During the operation, the surgeon puts the kidney they want to remove into a bag inside the body.
+At the end of the operation, they will remove the bag with the kidney inside by either:

 The position of the cuts depends on who is having the surgery and how the surgeon does the operation.
 Your surgeon can talk to you about what to expect.
 Recovery from keyhole surgery is usually quicker than from open surgery.
 This is because the wounds are smaller.

 The surgeon may use a specialised machine to help with keyhole surgery.
-There are instruments attached to the machine, which the surgeon controls.
+The surgeon controls the instruments that are attached to the machine.
 This is called robot-assisted surgery.
 The robot makes it possible for the surgeon to move in a very precise way to do complicated keyhole surgery.

 Open surgery

-During open surgery, the surgeon makes one large cut (incision) just under the bottom rib or between the 2 bottom ribs.
+During open surgery, the surgeon makes 1 large cut just under the bottom rib or between the 2 bottom ribs.
 This cut can be up to 30cm long.
 After the operation, the surgeon stitches or staples the wound closed.

 Before your operation for kidney cancer